Fort Myers, Florida: Airports

 The Fort Myers metropolitan area is served by two nearby airports.
 Southwest Florida International Airport (RSW) is located southeast of the city.
 The airport, which sits on 13,555 acres of land, is the 45th busiest airport in the United States (by annual passengers).
 In 2018 the airport served 9,373,178 passengers.
 Page Field is a small general aviation airport whose primary traffic consist of smaller aircraft.

 Ground transport

-Busses run by LeeTran provide local service in Fort Myers.
+Buses run by LeeTran provide local service in Fort Myers.